 During an 82-game season, it’s inevitable that every team will suffer a poor run.
 And had the novel coronavirus not interrupted their campaign, the Nuggets might very well have recaptured the intensity that had propelled them to second in the Western Conference standings.
 But Denver currently sits in a precarious position.
 Yes, the team is third in the West (43-22), but the conference is exceedingly top-heavy: The Nuggets are only two-and-a-half games ahead of the sixth place Houston Rockets and four games in front of seventh-place Dallas.
 Another two weeks of poor play might have seen the Nuggets slip to the bottom half of the seedings and consequently suffer a likely (and franchise-standard) first-round exit.

-In short, the team’s questionable form combined with the prospect of facing a gauntlet of League Legends, from LeBron James to Kawhi Leonard, in the playoffs made the Nuggets championship aspirations—something many pundits thought the team capable of before the season—as likely as Nikola Jokic showing up with a post-quarantine six-pack.
+In short, the team’s questionable form combined with the prospect of facing a gauntlet of League Legends, from LeBron James to Kawhi Leonard, in the playoffs made the Nuggets championship aspirations—something many pundits thought the team capable of before the season—seem as likely as Nikola Jokic showing up with a post-quarantine six-pack.

 March 1 April 1 pic.twitter.com/dtqNqMQVFL